 - Place sugar and Meyer lemon zest in a food processor and pulse for 1 minute.
 Beat butter and Meyer lemon-sugar in a large mixer bowl at medium speed until light and fluffy.
 Reduce speed to low and add eggs one at a time.
-Beat in vanilla.
+Beat in vanilla on low speed.
 Combine yogurt and buttermilk in a small bowl.
-Beat in flour mixture in three additions, alternating with buttermilk mixture (begin and end with flour mixture), just until incorporated.
+Beat in dry ingredients in three additions, alternating with buttermilk mixture (begin and end with flour mixture), just until incorporated.

 - Pour batter into prepared pan; smooth top with an offset spatula and tap sharply to reduce air bubbles.

 - Bake loaf cake for 52 to 56 minutes, until cake springs back to the touch and a toothpick inserted in the center comes out with a few crumbs attached.

 - Make lemon syrup: In the last five minutes of baking, combine Meyer lemon juice and sugar in a small saucepan over medium heat.
 Simmer, stirring occasionally, until sugar dissolves and syrup thickens, about 4 minutes.
 Remove cake from the oven and immediately brush the top with lemon syrup.
 Cool in pan on a wire rack for 10 minutes; carefully remove cake from pan and cool completely.

 - Make glaze: Whisk together melted butter, salt, Meyer lemon zest, juice, and powdered sugar in a small bowl.
 Drizzle glaze over cake and and let set before serving.

 - Store leftover cake covered in the refrigerator; bring to room temperature before serving.